 So, if you’re a PC-inclined gamer and want to get your racing fix taken care of, what are the options out there?
 At the extreme “simulation” end of the racing game spectrum are rFactor 2 and iRacing.
 Both are even further hardcore than the Forza and Gran Turismo series even pretend to be – and by trade feature decent but still rudimentary graphics, only a few tracks and a limited number of cars, all of the purebred race machines.
 On the “arcade” end of the spectrum are the Need for Speed games, the latest release being Need for Speed: Hot Pursuit, an open-world street-based racing game with lots of expensive cars, lovingly modeled in an engaging environment, but also propelled around more by Hollywood physics than the real thing.
+Obviously, we are going to tell you about the different racing games out there, but if you love the thrill and adrenaline that these games produce then you may want to go for other similar types like PayDay, where you can have a game trainer for PayDay 2 (PC only) to navigate your way around a new gaming world.
+Mix and match your preferences because you never know what new game will get you racing to your computer.

 The game ostensibly is based around a “diamond in the rough” story where the player is cast as…a racer of some sort, discovered by a zillionaire who wants to found a racing league to find the world’s best driver and wants you to be the driver that convinces these mythical “driving clubs” to join up with the nascent racing series.
 This collection of fiction barely raises above the level of tinsel in practice; each “club” is a substitute for introducing race types and the racing league is the in-game justification for each race, without which the game would simply be a series of race challenges to be mechanically ground through until you reach the end of the pre-generated content.
 That’s not to say that isn’t what it is – each season only serves to increment the speed of the cars and the difficulty of the challenges, and each challenge is presented on a list to be unlocked by “fans”, this game’s version of points.
 But if that sounds like a negative, I’d like to point out that’s essentially what Forza and Gran Turismo are, and no one seems to think less of them for it, either.